Boatman, Queensland: Education

 There are no schools in Boatman.
 The nearest government primary school is Morven State School in neighbouring Morven to the north.
 However, it would be too distant for students in the centre and south of Morven to attend.
-Also, tere are no nearby secondary schools.
+Also, there are no nearby secondary schools.
 The alternatives are distance education and boarding school.

 Amenities

 Despite the name, the Nebine Community Centre is on Nebine Community Centre Road in Boatman.
 Run by a community group, it has three tennis courts, a cricket pitch, a library and a playground.